Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 Since the goal is to block execution of a given executable, we need to know which hook gets called on the `execve` syscall.
 Grepping the definition list doesn't lead to anything obvious (not a Linux kernel pro).
-We need to look into the actual syscall call implementation.
+We need to look into the actual system call implementation.

 As we walk [do_execve](https://github.com/torvalds/linux/blob/6093a688a07da07808f0122f9aa2a3eed250d853/fs/exec.c#L1928) -> [do_execveat_common](https://github.com/torvalds/linux/blob/6093a688a07da07808f0122f9aa2a3eed250d853/fs/exec.c#L1784) -> [bprm_execve](https://github.com/torvalds/linux/blob/6093a688a07da07808f0122f9aa2a3eed250d853/fs/exec.c#L1730) -> [exec_binprm](https://github.com/torvalds/linux/blob/6093a688a07da07808f0122f9aa2a3eed250d853/fs/exec.c#L1685) -> [search_binary_handler](https://github.com/torvalds/linux/blob/6093a688a07da07808f0122f9aa2a3eed250d853/fs/exec.c#L1651), we'll eventually encounter a call to [`security_bprm_check`](https://github.com/torvalds/linux/blob/971199ad2a0f1b2fbe14af13369704aff2999988/security/security.c#L1339).
 The returned value short-circuts the system call, propagating the return value up to `do_execve`.